Botanical Name: Plectranthus hybrid

 Pinch and prune.
 Pinching off new stem tips will promote branching and keep the plant compact.
 (Don't toss them out -- you can easily propagate them for more plants.)
 Flowers grow at the tips of new branches, so you'll get more blooms this way.
 Also, cut off flower spikes when flowers have faded to encourage more blooms.

 Repot in spring after flowering is over.
-Move up to a pot only 1 size larger to give it a little room to grow.
+Move up to a pot only 1-2 inches (2.5-5 cm) larger to give it a little room to grow.
 Use a pot with drainage holes to prevent soggy soil, which leads to root rot.

 Problems with this plant are few.
 Hot, direct sun and dry soil will kill it.
-If you move it outdoors for the summer, keep it in full shade and well-watered.
+You can keep your plant indoors year-round.
+But if you move it outdoors for the summer, keep it shaded from direct sun.
+Also, check the soil every couple days so that it doesn't dry out.

 Origin: Tropical South Africa